yaricp/pywheelings/README.md

 ## About
-This is application for musicians who want  to create compositions founded on repeated phrases.
+Pywheels is an application for musicians who want to create compositions based upon repeated phrases.

 ## Version
 1.0 (beta)

 ## Configuration
-In configuration file settings.py you can adjust  size, color of loops and section of loops and level of sounds of loops
+In configuration file settings.py, you can adjust size, color, and section of loops and level of sounds in loops.

 ## Dependencies
-This application founded on pygame library and it use also pyaudio and wave library.
+This application is based upon pygame library and also uses pyaudio and wave libraries.

  Dependencies: